-If you do any sort of running, or any other high impact exercises, chances are you’ll experience (or have already suffered from) an ankle sprain at some point in your athletic career.
+If you do any sort of running, chances are you’ll experience (or have already suffered from) an ankle sprain at some point in your athletic career.

 Simply but: the ankle is the most common site of joint sprains in the body.